blaylockbk/Herbie/README.md

 ✒ Citation this details:
 > Blaylock B., J. Horel and S. Liston, 2017: Cloud Archiving and Data Mining of High Resolution Rapid Refresh Model Output.
 Computers and Geosciences.
 109, 43-50. https://doi.org/10.1016/j.cageo.2017.08.005

-### Contributing Guidelines (and disclaimer)
-Since this package is a work in progress, it is distributed "as is."
-I do not make any guarantee it will work for you out of the box.
-Any revisions I make are purely for my benefit.
-Sorry if I break something, but I usually only push updates to GitHub if the code is in a reasonably functional state (at least, in the way I use it).

-With that said, I am happy to share this project with you.
-You are welcome to open issues and submit pull requests, but know that I may or may not get around to doing anything about it.
-If this is helpful to you in any way, I'm glad.

 Thanks for using HRRR-B
 ![](https://raw.githubusercontent.com/blaylockbk/HRRR_archive_download/master/images/herbie.jpg)